JesseGuSH/FOME_AI_Back_End/README.md

 # My Backend Project

-This is a backend project built with Node.js and Express.
+This is a backend of FOME.ai Prototype built with Node.js and Express.
 It serves as a local server for handling video uploading and processing for CV module requests and responses.

 ## Table of Contents